stamparm/maltrail/README.md

 through the memory-mapped trail store, so it costs the server no memory, and picks up trail updates without a restart.

-It is unauthenticated, like `/trails` beside it: that endpoint already serves the entire trail set to anyone (it is how a sensor pulls from `UPDATE_SERVER`), so a single-key lookup discloses strictly less than what is already public on the same port.
-Event data is a different matter and stays gated.
+It is unauthenticated for the **public** trail set, like `/trails` beside it: that endpoint already serves static and feed trails to anyone (it is how a sensor pulls from `UPDATE_SERVER`), so a single-key lookup over them discloses strictly less than what is already on the same port.

+**Custom trails need a session.** They are your own indicators rather than public data, and `ENABLE_MASK_CUSTOM` already hides their names from non-admin users — so `/check` reports a custom-only match as a miss to anyone who is not allowed to see it.
+Event data stays gated entirely.

 ---